Assessment for Concentration in Literary Studies

 Students will demonstrate their mastery of one creative genre, including the genre’s

-Students who complete a major in English with a concentration in Teaching English as a Foreign Language (TEFL) will demonstrate that they
+Students who are completing a major in English with a Concentration in Media Writing will demonstrate that they